2016 MTV Movie Awards

-The 2016 MTV Movie Awards were held on April 9, 2016, from Warner Brothers Studios in Burbank, California, as the first such event in 21 years, as well as being the first Movie Awards to be held outdoors.
+The 2016 MTV Movie Awards were held on April 9, 2016, from Warner Bros.
+Studios in Burbank, California, as the first such event in 21 years, as well as being the first Movie Awards to be held outdoors.
 In addition, this year's awards also became the first since the 2006 MTV Movie Awards not to be aired live, as the event was pre-recorded on April 9 prior to its April 10 broadcast date, and the first since the 2003 MTV Movie Awards to include two hosts, instead of one.